Boost the visibility of your points of sale with local ads

 • CPM or “cost per mille” or “cost per thousand”: simply indicates the average cost for 1000 impressions.

-Regarding specialized indicators for points of sale, the tools differ for each platform.
-For Google, there is the possibility of using Store Visit and Store Sales, which are particularly useful tools for reporting on "o2o" or "online to offline" strategy (for more information, see our article "What is O2O traffic?").
-As for Facebook, reporting on campaigns with a "in-store traffic" strategy will provide all the interesting figures for a physical point of sale.
+Regarding the spécialisés indicators for points of sale, the tools are différents for each platform.
+For Google there is the possibilité to use Store Visit and Store Sales which are particularly useful tools for reporting of stratégy “o2o” or “online to offline” (for more d’information, see our article “What is O2O traffic?”).
+Regarding Facebook, the reporting of campaigns with the stratégy “point‑of‑sale traffic” will give the l’entire set of intéresting figures for a physical point of sale.

 It is suggested to experiment with your campaigns.
 Indeed, the format, visuals, budget and other variables will have a significant impact on the results.
 In addition, everything depends on the objective of the campaign.
 Experimentation will identify what works best for your network of brands.